BostonPython/studygroup/README.md

         $ python manage.py db upgrade

+5. Install The javascript builder:
+        Depending on your operating system install the npm package (OSX) $
+            * Brew
+                - $ brew install npm
+            * Mac Ports
+                - $ port install npm

+        (Linux)
+            $ apt-get install npm

+        $ npm install
+        $ bower install
+        $ gulp

-5. Start the server:
+6. Start the server:

         $ python run_server.py -p 8080

-6. Visit the page in your browser using the URL http://localhost:8080.
+7. Visit the page in your browser using the URL http://localhost:8080.
     You should see the Study Group page, and your server window should show URLs being served.

-7. If you click the Sign In Now button, it should take you to meetup.com and ask you to authorize Boston Python Study Groups.
+8. If you click the Sign In Now button, it should take you to meetup.com and ask you to authorize Boston Python Study Groups.